 It is important to determine whether there are any dietary associations such as lactose-containing foods or fructose-containing foods.

 Exam of the abdomen is usually unremarkable.
-There may be mild and poorly localized tenderness in the RLQ and/or LLQ.
+There may be mild and poorly localized tenderness in the right lower quadrant and/or left lower quadrant.

 The diagnosis is based on the patient's history, and there are no specific diagnostic tests.
 If the patient has worrying symptoms or findings such as anemia, weight loss, or fever, then these require more thorough investigation.